Hezbollah–Israel conflict (2023–present): Hezbollah

 In April 2025, in response to increasing calls for its disarmament, Hezbollah expressed willingness to engage in discussions about its weapons with Lebanese President Joseph Aoun.
 These discussions would be contingent upon Israel's withdrawal from five hilltop positions in southern Lebanon and the cessation of its military strikes.
 President Aoun, who assumed office in January 2025, aims to consolidate all arms under state control and plans to initiate talks with Hezbollah amid growing domestic and international pressure.
 The 2024 conflict with Israel significantly weakened Hezbollah, resulting in the loss of key leaders and a substantial portion of its arsenal.
 A U.S.-brokered ceasefire requires the Lebanese army to dismantle unauthorized military facilities, particularly south of the Litani River.
 While Hezbollah may consider transferring its heaviest weapons to the army, it insists that Israel must first meet its demands.
 Discussions are underway among various Lebanese political leaders and institutions, including Parliament Speaker Nabih Berri and the Maronite Church.
-The U.S. has reiterated its call for Hezbollah’s disarmament, and several Lebanese ministers advocate for a disarmament timetable based on post-civil war precedents.
+The U.S. has reiterated its call for Hezbollah's disarmament, and several Lebanese ministers advocate for a disarmament timetable based on post-civil war precedents.
 Hezbollah maintains it no longer has an armed presence south of the Litani, though Israel disputes this, accusing the group of retaining military infrastructure.
 Hezbollah emphasized diplomacy but warned of other options if Israel does not comply.

-In July 2025, a news report claimed that Hezbollah lost 10,000 fighters during the war, and that its military capabilities have also deteriorated significantly.
+In July 2025, it was reported that Hezbollah had lost 10,000 fighters during the war, and that its military capabilities had also deteriorated significantly.